google/tensorstore/tensorstore/driver/image/jpeg/index.rst

 Auto detection
 --------------

-This driver supports :ref:`auto-detection<auto-driver>` based on the signature at the start of the file.
+This driver supports :ref:`auto-detection<driver/auto>` based on the signature at the start of the file.